Laucsen/node-migrate-lite/README.md

 ### Errors

-You can return an error thought next function to tell node-migrate-lite engine that an error has ocourred and the migration proccess must stop.
+You can return an error thought next function to tell node-migrate-lite engine that an error has occurred and the migration proccess must stop.

 ```
 exports.up = function (next) {
   next(new Error('Some important Error!'));
 };
 ```

+### Error control and Rollback

+Every time you send an error or and error is thrown on `up` process, node-migrate-lite library will try to rollback every migration on last operation, by calling `down` of each one.

+For example, if you have 10 migration and will ad more 8, and something happen on forth, all this 4 migration swill be rollback'ed, left only initial 10 migrations active.

+This is useful to keep your database on same state if something going wrong.

 ## API